Longfld/EtherWallet/README.md

 Ether wallet by angular and run on electron.
 You know what?
-Nobody can hijack you now!
+Nobody can hijack your ether now!

   not completed, but if you want to have a look: